gabrielztk/docker-swarm-nfs/traefik/README.md

-# Steps taken to deploy traefik stack
+# Steps taken to deploy Traefik stack

 Based on guide by [Docker Swarm Rocks](https://dockerswarm.rocks/traefik/)

-## Prepare enviroment variables
+## Prepare environment variables

 Create a network for trafik